ASD Men's MasterClass

 We are NOT looking for excuses here, and we are NOT looking to get a "pass" for perceived callous behavior.
 We ARE looking to begin the process of developing some emotional literacy and social skills, such that you can connect with your spouse in a way that she will value and appreciate.

 We will be meeting 1 hour a week for 6 weeks.
 We’re going to use Skype.
-The group will be approximately 90% educational and 10% Q and A. So, please have a notebook and pen handy during all 4 sessions.
+The group will be approximately 90% educational and 10% Q and A. So, please have a notebook and pen handy (or a Word doc) during all 6 sessions.
 I will have plenty of handouts via downloadable/shareable Google Docs, and we will be video-recording the sessions.
 So, there will be plenty of opportunities to review the material discussed.

 If the time/date does not work for you, no worries.
 As I stated, I will be recording the sessions, therefore you can watch them at your convenience after our live meeting - and you will also have access to all the handouts.

 If you have any questions, please email me: email@example.com

 ==> NOTE: I limit the number of members to 40, so register now before this group closes: